5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 **Source**: https://www.apple.com/os/macos/

+It looks like Dortania has a lot of work to do to support all of these newly dropped Intel Macs via OCLP…

 ## Usable SMBIOSes

 - **Noetbooks**: `MacBookPro16,1` and `MacBookPro16,4`
 - **Desktops**: `iMac20,1` and `iMac20,2`
 - The rest: dropped

-It looks like Dortania has a lot of work to do to include all of these newly dropped Intel Macs into OCLP…
+Since the board-id check skip still works, macOS Tahoe can be installed with a native SMBIOS for the used CPU family.

 ## New features